 Austin counsels clients in a variety of areas, including defense, energy and environment, transportation, agriculture and regulatory matters involving cannabis, hemp and CBD.
 He assists clients in developing comprehensive regulatory and legislative strategies to further their interest before Congress, relevant congressional committees and various US regulatory agencies, including the Army Corps of Engineers, Department of Defense (DoD), Environmental Protection Administration (EPA), Department of Energy (DOE), Department of Interior (including Bureau of Land Management (BLM)), Office of Management and Budget (OMB), Department of Transportation (DOT), United States Trade Representative (USTR), Occupational Health Administration (OSHA) and National Park Service (NPS), among others.

 Austin previously worked in Washington DC for US Senator Thad Cochran (R-MS) and US Representative Gregg Harper (R-MS).

 Prior to joining the firm, Austin interned for the US Embassy in Zagreb, Croatia, focusing on international trade, EU policy and international energy law.
 During his final year at the Clinton School of Public Service, he developed a comprehensive analysis on the UK’s exit from the European Union (Brexit).

-As a clerk for the Arkansas Electric Cooperative Association (AECC), Austin handled filing matters with the Federal Energy Regulatory Commission (FERC) and worked with the US Army Corps of Engineers to obtain permits for the electric cooperative.
-His knowledge of energy and utility matters strengthened as he served as a research fellow for the Clinton Climate Initiative to produce a report recommending a statewide Healthy Homes Initiative by examining housing and health data along with energy efficiency policies.
+As a law clerk for the Arkansas Electric Cooperative Association (AECC), Austin handled filing matters with the Federal Energy Regulatory Commission (FERC) and worked with the US Army Corps of Engineers to obtain permits for the electric cooperative.
+During law school, Austin worked in the Public Protection Department for Arkansas Attorney General Leslie Rutledge with a focus on environmental, public utility and healthcare regulatory matters.

 Articles in the National Law Review database by Austin Harrison